Ty1776/reading-notes/201/class1notes.md

 ### Semantics

-1. You would use an `<h1>` because, 1 - it **IS** a top level heading, 2 - most browsers will style an `<h1>` as a top level heading by default, 3 - it applies semantic value to the content.
-While you can make `<span>` *look* like a top level heading, it is not a semantic value and will not recieve any extra benefits.
+1. You would use an `<h1>` because, 1 - it **IS** a top-level heading, 2 - most browsers will style an `<h1>` as a top-level heading by default, 3 - it applies semantic value to the content.
+While you can make `<span>` *look* like a top-level heading, it is not a semantic value and will not receive any extra benefits.

 2. In HTML, semantic tags tell what purpose or roll an HTML element has.
-In addition, search engines will consider page contents and keywords based on semantic elements, screen readers can use it to help cisually impaired navigate a page, finding blocks of meaningful code is easier.
+In addition, search engines will consider page contents and keywords based on semantic elements, screen readers can use it to help visually impaired navigate a page, finding blocks of meaningful code is easier.

 ### What is JavaScript

-1. Two things that require JavaScript in the browser are interactive questions/buttons, and run code in responses to specified events occuring on the page.
+1. Two things that require JavaScript in the browser are interactive questions/buttons, and run code in responses to specified events occurring on the page.

-2. You can add JavaScript to an HTML document either internally (not best practice), or by linking to aan external `<script>` file (best practice).
+2. You can add JavaScript to an HTML document either internally (not best practice), or by linking to an external `<script>` file (best practice).

 ## Things I want to know more about